jinjilynn/dva-react-hook/README.md

     init: Function | Object | Number | Array | ..., //optional --default value is {}
     effects:{
-      // Defining an async function is recommended, but it is not required 'some-effects-name': async ({ state, setState, select }) => {
+      // Defining an async function is recommended, but it is not required 'some-effects-name': async ({ state, setState, select, getDispatch }) => {
-        // { state, setState, select } this parameter is injected by the framework. it is always the last one in arguments.
-If you call this function by passing other parameters, the other parameters must be added before the injected parameter like this: async (args1, args2, { state, setState, select }) => {}, Otherwise, you will encounter errors
+        // { state, setState, select, getDispatch } this parameter is injected by the framework. it is always the last one in arguments.
+If you call this function by passing other parameters, the other parameters must be added before the injected parameter like this: async (args1, args2, { state, setState, select, getDispatch }) => {}, Otherwise, you will encounter errors

         // state: state.value is the state of this model, You can also declare value ( state:{value}) to get the state